Reference numbers for your rates

 Your rates bill has three reference numbers for the rates on your property:

 - account ID

 You need to use one of these numbers to create or update your rate account online.

 Create or update your rate account

-You can use the online form to open a new domestic rate account or to tell LPS about changes to an existing domestic rate account.
+You can use the online form to open a new domestic rate account or to tell LPS about changes to a domestic rate account.
+Use the online form:

 To use the online form to record changes in your circumstances or details about your property, you need:

-- a reference number on your rate bill
+- a reference number on your rates bill

 - details of a solicitor or estate agent involved in selling your property if you need to give the new owner's contact details